 Emails are used for core features in ConSol CM.
-Those features are described in detail in section <a href="Emails top: Emails of the Emails of
+Those features are described in detail in section Emails top: Emails t

 ConSol CM can receive and send emails.
 Sending emails can serve various purposes:

 - An engineer writes an email directly from the ticket, using the Ticket Email Editor.